Happy-Ferret/neje-ui/README.md

 ## Why not embed Chrome lib?

-1. Chrome lib is very big (about 100MB?) for a single app.
+1. Chrome lib is too big (about 100MB?) for a single app.
+Go is used to make a single app rather than used in framework like electron.
 2. Chrome lib APIs are always changing.
-3. One doesn't want to loose the eco system (easy to cross compile etc) of Go.
+3. Noone wants to loose the eco system (easy to cross compile etc) of Go.
-4. Chrome lib is difficult to understand. :(
+4. Chrome lib is difficult to understand :(
 5. Chrome browser has convenient options for an application (--app etc).

 ### Pros

- * Can make Go apps that can be cross compiled easily with a small size.
+ * You can make Go apps that can be cross compiled easily with a small size.

 ### Cons

-* Can't control browser precisely--must control them via JavaScript, manually. (window size, menu etc.)
+* You can't control browser precisely--must control them via JavaScript, manually. (window size, menu etc.)
-* Behaviour may be different for each platform if Chrome is not found.
+* Behaviour may be different for each platform when you use default browser.

 # Contribution
 Improvements to the codebase and pull requests are encouraged.
+And any ideas are also welcomed.